 The 2020 application deadline has passed.
 Please check back later for the 2021 deadline.

-Recipients of the 2020 awards will be notified no later than May 20th.
+Recipients of the awards will be notified in May each year.

 Contact Memorial Scholarship Chairperson Lynn Hoffmann with any questions.